LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/WebViewIntegrAPIGuide.md

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/guideWebView_patternMatch2.png">

-In the pre-process code for the dialog, we have the following code to retrieve the visitor’s name that was sent in the API payload.
+In the pre-process code for the interaction, we have the following code to retrieve the visitor’s name that was sent in the API payload.
 This value is then assigned to a bot variable, which we can use in the text interaction.

 ```javascript
 var visitor_name = botContext.getWebViewVariable('name');